XS-MLVP/UnityChipForXiangShan/README.en.md

 #### Maintenance

-When submitting an Issue, Pull Request, or Discussion, specifying the corresponding module's maintainer can help get a quicker response.
+When submitting an Issue, Pull Request, or Discussion (Please delete irrelevant parts of the template as needed), specifying the corresponding module's maintainer can help get a quicker response.
 For the current list of maintainers, please refer to [this link](https://open-verify.cc/UnityChipForXiangShan/docs/99_maintain/).

 If you are interested in this project, you are welcome to become a maintainer.